Which infant cereal or other foods will be on the menu for your baby's first solid meal? Have you set a date?

 Good eating habits start early

 Remember to offer a good variety of healthy foods that are rich in the nutrients your child needs.
-Watch your child for cues that he has had enough to eat.
+Watch your child for cues that they have had enough to eat.
 Do not overfeed!

 If you have any questions about your child's nutrition, including concerns about your child eating too much or too little, talk with your child's doctor.